essfeed/ruby-ess/README.md

 ### Validation

-When using the Maker class, the resulting feed is validated automatically at the end of the block.
+When using the ESS::Maker class, the resulting feed is validated automatically at the end of the block.
 That means that before the block ends, the feed has to have all the mandatory tags, with valid values.
 There is however an option to turn that